The dramatic life of Malcolm X: From street hustler to civil rights icon

 Disagreement with Martin Luther King

-Malcolm X publicly disagreed with Martin Luther King, Jr.'s philosophy of nonviolent resistance, and the two men had a famous, but brief, meeting in 1964.
+Malcolm X publicly disagreed with Martin Luther King Jr's philosophy of nonviolent resistance, and the two men had a famous, but brief, meeting in 1964.

-Malcolm X argued that violence was justified in the fight for civil rights, while King argued that peaceful protests were more effective.
+He argued that violence was justified in the fight for civil rights, while King argued that peaceful protests were more effective.

 The two men represented different approaches to the civil rights movement, and they had different visions for the future of race relations in America.